-The differences in the release rates can be attributed to the presence of clusters in the gels, since there is an opposite correlation between the two (i.e, the slowest release was from the gels with the highest density of clusters), as diffusion of the growth factors through these clusters may be inhibited due to the high polymer density.
+The differences in the release rates can be attributed to the presence of clusters in the gels, since there is an inverse correlation between the two (i.e., the slowest release was from the gels with the highest density of clusters).
+Diffusion of the growth factors through the clusters may be inhibited due to the high polymer density.

 Conclusions

-We explored the role of conjugation manner of alginate modified with both heparin and the G4RGDY peptide.
-SAXS and rheology measurements showed that large clusters were formed only in the systems in which RGD was accessible to easily interact with a neighbouring alginate backbone (i.e. Alg-RGD and Alg-RGD+Alg-Hep).
-These large clusters also lead to higher viscosity and a more pronounced shear thinning behavior of those solutions, indicating that the order of the heparin and the peptide conjugation to the alginate backbone plays a significant role in determining the structure-mechanical-properties relations of these modified alginate solutions.
+We explored the conjugation manner of alginate modified with both heparin and the G4RGDY peptide.
+SAXS and rheology measurements showed that large clusters were formed only in the systems in which RGD was accessible to easily interact with a neighboring alginate backbone (i.e., Alg-RGD and Alg-RGD+Alg-Hep).
+These large clusters also led to higher viscosity and a more pronounced shear thinning behavior of those solutions, indicating that the order of heparin and peptide conjugation to the alginate backbone plays a significant role in determining the structural-mechanical property relations of these modified alginate solutions.

-SAXS of the modified alginate gels shows the large clusters formed in solutions remained intact during the calcium-induced gelation process, leading to gels with higher storage modulus and slower release rates of VEGF incorporated within them.
+SAXS of the modified alginate gels shows that the large clusters formed in solutions remained intact during the calcium-induced gelation process, leading to gels with a higher storage modulus and slower release rates of the VEGF incorporated within them.
 Therefore, the mode and order of conjugating different molecules to the alginate backbone should be considered when designing such multicomponent alginate hydrogels.
 A detailed structural analysis of the conjugated architecture in solution can be used as a tool to adapt the properties of alginate-heparin-peptide hybrid hydrogels.

 References